JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

       module load ewok-env
       module load soca-env

-3. Your environment is now set up, users can proceed to :doc:`compile and run the JEDI bundle of their choice </using/building_and_running/building_jedi>`.
+3. Your environment is now set up, users can proceed to :ref:`compile and run the JEDI bundle of their choice <build-jedi>`.

 JEDI and Skylab environment set up using jedi-tools
 """""""""""""""""""""""""""""""""""""""""""""""""""